Jason and the Argonauts (film): Plot

-Acastus tries to steal the Fleece first, but is fatally wounded by its guardian, the Hydra.
+Acastus tries to steal the Fleece, but is fatally wounded by its guardian, the Hydra.
 Jason kills the beast and takes the Fleece.
 Aeëtes' men wound Medea with an arrow, but Jason heals her with the Fleece.
-Aeëtes then sows the Hydra's teeth and prays to the goddess Hecate.
+Aeëtes then sows the Hydra's teeth and prays to Hecate.
 Seven armed skeletons, the "children of the Hydra's teeth", emerge from the ground.
 Jason, Phalerus and Castor hold them off, while Medea and Argus flee with the Fleece.
-After a prolonged battle, in which his companions are killed, Jason escapes by jumping into the sea and swims to the Argo.
+After a prolonged battle, in which his companions are killed, Jason jumps into the sea and swims to the Argo.
 The Argonauts sail home.
-On Olympus, Zeus tells Hera that he is not done with Jason.
+On Olympus, Zeus tells Hera that he is not finished with Jason, but admits he is impressed.